Social Security Links and Resources

 Sometimes Medicaid gets mixed up with Medicare.

-The federal government and Social Security administers Medicare and you will have a red, white, and blue card.
-You always have the same one and the rules are the same in every state.
+The federal government and Social Security Administration oversee Medicare, and you will have a red, white, and blue card.
+You always have the same one, and the rules are the same in every state.

-In 1634 States, SSA may enter an agreement to make Medicaid eligibility determinations for the state if the individual is eligible for SSI.
-In these states an application for SSI is also an application for Medicaid.
-1634 states are: Alabama, Arizona, Arkansas, California, Colorado, Delaware, D.C., Florida, Georgia, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
+In 1634 states, the state agrees to use Social Security’s approval of SSI benefits as an automatic approval for Medicaid.
+1634 states are Alabama, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
 It also includes Washington, DC.

 We hope you will apply and fill out our questionnaire.
-We have more than just Social Security links available, we offer many additional links to grants, financial aid for people with disabilities, and resources for working and much more!
+We have more than just Social Security links available.
+We offer many additional links to grants, financial aid for people with disabilities, resources for working, and much more!